microsoft/hack-together-teams/README.md

 **Congratulations to the winners and a huge thank you to all participants!**

 For more details, check out the [announcement article](https://devblogs.microsoft.com/microsoft365dev/announcing-the-hacktogether-microsoft-teams-global-hack-winners/#%f0%9f%8f%86-grand-prize-winner-live-patient-review).
+## Introduction

+🛠️Build, innovate, and **#HackTogether**!🛠️ It's time to get started building apps for Microsoft Teams. 🔥

+HackTogether is your playground for coding and experimenting with Microsoft Teams.
+With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
+The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

+The hackathon starts on **June 1st** and ends on **June 15th**.
+It is recommended for participants to follow the HackTogether Roadmap for a successful hackathon.

 ### Tips & Tricks